 1. The 360-Degree Mindset: Observe and Orient

-When you enter any public spaceโa restaurant, a parking lot, or a classroomโtake a few seconds to scan the room.
-Note the exits, the staff, and any people who seem out of place.
+When you enter any public space like a restaurant, parking lot, or a classroom, take a few seconds to scan the room.
+Note the exits, the staff, and anyone who seems out of place.
 This mental mapping is crucial.
 Ask yourself: “If something happened right now, where would I go?”
 By being oriented, you save precious time in a crisis.

 2. Limit Distractions: The Power of Presence

-Your phone, loud music, and deep conversations are major safety liabilities.
+Your phone can be a significant distraction.
+Loud music and deep conversations are major safety liabilities.
 When walking alone, especially in parking garages, at night, or in high-traffic areas:

 - Put the phone away.
 Don’t text while walking to your car.